|

 • Rocket Dollar Capital LLC provides retirement accounts with access to alternative investments.

-• For the protection of its clients, Rocket Dollar is registered with several government agencies.
+• For the protection of its clients, Rocket Dollar Capital LLC is registered with the SEC and FINRA as a broker-dealer.

 • Some alternative investments in a Rocket Dollar account may not be insured.